 (4) The granting of the variance would support general objectives contained within this ordinance.

-(b) Variances in accordance with this article should not ordinarily be granted if the special circumstances on which the applicant relies are a result of the actions of the applicant or owner or previous owners.

 Section 356.
 Road and street requirements.

 Any variance to road, street and/or paving requirements, which apply to or affect streets or roads, which are to be dedicated to the county for county maintenance can only be considered for approval by the planning commission if the application is accompanied by a letter from the director of public works.
 The application for the variance is incomplete without this letter and cannot be accepted.

-Sec.
-26-357.
+Section 357.
 Procedures.

 The following procedures apply to variances: